Examination Day

 "Examination Day" is the first segment of the sixth episode of the first season of the television series The Twilight Zone.
 The segment is based on the short story "Examination Day" by Henry Slesar.
 The story was first published in Playboy (February 1958).

 Plot

-Dickie Jordan is an intelligent and curious youth.
-He and his family live in a dystopian future.
-On Dickie's twelfth birthday, he is required by law to undergo an intelligence examination.
-Dickie's birthday wish is to do well on his exam.
-His parents appear stressed and avoid his questions.
-When the time comes, his father brings him to a government testing facility.
-There he is given a serum to ensure he tells the truth and given a series of intelligence assessment questions.
+Dickie Jordan is an intelligent and curious youth in a dystopian future.
+All children are required by law to undergo a government intelligence examination after their twelfth birthday.
+Dickie's birthday wish is to do well on his exam, which makes his parents uncomfortable.

+Speaking privately on the morning of the examination, his mother is worried that Dickie is “not like the other kids”.
+His father tries to reassure her.
+Dickie’s father takes him to the government testing facility.
+There, Dickie is given a serum to ensure he answers the test questions truthfully.

-After the test is complete, Dickie's parents are contacted by the government and told that Dickie's intelligence exceeded the legal limit and so he was terminated.
-The parents burst into tears as the government examiners ask them how they would like to handle their son's remains: whether his body should be interred by the government, or if they would prefer a private burial.
+While waiting nervously at home, Dickie's parents are contacted by the testing service.
+They are told that Dickie's intelligence exceeded the government standard, and they are asked how they wish his remains to be handled.